cjacker/wlink-iap/README.md

 ./wlink-iap -f <firmware>
 ```

-## to enter IAP mode only
+## To enter IAP mode only

-If you want to erase code flash or/and re-program the whole firmware (firmwares with filename contains 'APP_IAP'), you have to enter IAP mode first by hold the 'IAP' button down when powerup, or by `wlink-iap -i`.
+If you want to erase code flash and/or re-program the whole firmware (firmwares with filename contains 'APP_IAP'), you have to enter IAP mode first by hold the 'IAP' button down when powerup, or by `wlink-iap -i`.

 This command is useful since official WCH-LinkE have a case and it's not convenient to hold the 'IAP' button down.

-After IAP mode entered, pleaser refer to [Update firmware of WCH-LinkE](https://github.com/cjacker/opensource-toolchain-ch32v?tab=readme-ov-file#update-firmware-of-wch-linke) to update the whole firmware.
+After IAP mode activated, pleaser refer to [Update firmware of WCH-LinkE](https://github.com/cjacker/opensource-toolchain-ch32v?tab=readme-ov-file#update-firmware-of-wch-linke) to update the whole firmware.

-## to quit IAP mode
+## To quit IAP mode

 If WCH-LinkE was switched to IAP mode accidently, for example, user want to switch RV/DAP mode by 'Mode' button but hold 'IAP' button down, You can quit IAP mode by `wlink-iap -q`.

 # Firmwares:

-I put the WCH-Link(CH549) and WCH-LinkE(CH32V) firmwares (v2.8 and v2.15) in this repo, for other unusual models, you can download and extract firmwares from WCH-LinkUtility.
+I put old and latest(up to this readme written) WCH-Link(CH549) and WCH-LinkE(CH32V) firmwares in this repo, for other unusual models, you can download and extract firmwares from WCH-LinkUtility.

 # Info: